kmi2170/pipewire-sample-rate-selector/README.md

 - Simple, intuitive GUI with the use of ttk (Themed TK) for a more modern look and feel
 - GUI consists of 4 parts

-  - Display the current sample rate and quantum size
+  - Display the current sample rate, quantum size, and latency
   - The button group for selecting sample rate
   - The button group for selecting quantum size
   - The control buttons: